 Alongside this, accelerated lesson learning and application of cross cutting themes drives greater development impact and effectiveness.
 In particular, the Facility seeks to strengthen program outcomes by better addressing the needs of targeted beneficiaries including those who are often marginalised.
 More-over, the Facility has dedicated staff who ensure that all programs integrate gender, disability and broader social inclusion principles which is vital when working to address access to services for marginalised and vulnerable communities.

-Key sectors supported by Australia and administered by the Facility:
+Key sectors supported by the Australian Government and implemented by the Facility:

 Australian Department of Foreign Affairs and Trade (DFAT)